tfdahlin/lindele/README.md

 ~~~~

 ### Running the API
 Depending on your setup, you may use a different method to run this application based on your needs.
 It is built to run using WSGI, and I personally use [waitress][2] to run the application on Windows, and [gunicorn][3] to run it on Linux.
-The commands to run it using each of these applications respectively are:
+The commands to run it on port 80 using each of these applications respectively are:
 ~~~~
 waitress-serve --listen=*:80 main:app
 ~~~~